mikhelvin/folderizebyname/README.md

 2. Ensure execution priveleges are enabled on `folderize.sh` (use command `chmod +x folderize.sh` if needed).
 3. `cd` into the folder with your files and the script, and run the command `./folderize.sh`.

-**Note:** An arbitrary 128 folder limit is currently hardcoded in to reduce the creation of superflous folders, though the script does cleanup empty folders at the end on its own.
-Change the default value of 128 if you're working with more cues than that.
+**Note:** An arbitrary 1024 max loop limit is hardcoded in case file search does not properly halt.
+Change this value if you're working with more cues than that.

 **Sample input:**
 <pre>